LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 ---
-title: "Deploy a REST API in Kubernetes"
+title: "How to Deploy REST API in Kubernetes"
 date: "2021-01-29"
 coverImage: "cover.png"
 author: "Andy Yeung"
 tags: ["Kubernetes"]
-description: "Guide on creating and deploying a REST API in local Kubernetes."
+description: "The Kubernetes API is the front end of the Kubernetes control plane, Check out how to create and deploy a REST API in local Kubernetes."
 ---

+The Kubernetes API is the front end of the control plane of Kubernetes and is how users communicate with their cluster of Kubernetes.
+The server of the API decides whether a request is legitimate and processes it afterwards.

 This blog will help you get started on deploying your REST API in Kubernetes.
-First, we'll set up a local Kubernetes cluster, then create a simple API to deploy.
+First, we'll set up a local Kubernetes cluster, then create a [simple API](https://www.loginradius.com/blog/async/what-is-an-api/) to deploy.

-There are already a lot of great free resources available explaining basic Kubernetes concepts, so go check those out first if you haven't already.
-This blog is intended for beginners but assumes you already have a basic understanding of Kubernetes and Docker concepts.
+There are already a lot of [free resources available](https://www.quora.com/What-are-the-best-resources-to-learn-Kubernetes) explaining basic Kubernetes concepts, so go check those out first if you haven't already.
+This blog is intended for beginners but assumes you already have a [basic understanding of Kubernetes](https://www.loginradius.com/blog/async/understanding-kubernetes/) and Docker concepts.

-## Set Up Local Kubernetes
+## 1. Set Up Local Kubernetes

 There's a couple options for running Kubernetes locally, with the most popular ones including [minikube](https://github.com/kubernetes/minikube), [k3s](https://github.com/k3s-io/k3s), [kind](https://github.com/kubernetes-sigs/kind), [microk8s](https://github.com/ubuntu/microk8s).
 In this guide, any of these will work, but we will be using k3s because of the lightweight installation.